-The reconstructed attractor is a 'scatter plot' of the elements in the first four rows of the lagged coordinate vectors.
+We next detect whether an underlying attractor exists with a 'scatter plot' of the elements in the first four rows of the lagged coordinate vectors.
 The first point on the attractor is composed of the first elements of each vector (4,7,9).
 Similarly, the second point is (2,4,6); the third point is (7,9,10); and the fourth point is (4,6,3).
 Elements in the remaining rows are lost in the lagging process.
-The reconstructed attractor for this example is:
+The reconstruction for this example is shown in Figure 3.